 …Than the endless parade of dates of conquests and battles.

 I’ve enjoyed several of Roberta Gellis’s works, knowing that she is heavy on history and it was never a negative aspect.
-During the first half of Fires of Winter, there was a wonderful romance.
-Yet Gellis forgot about the love story on the back end.
+There was a wonderful romance during the first half of Fires of Winter.
+Gellis forgot about the love story on the back end.

 I would recommend this piece of historical fiction for lovers of medieval romances that emphasize the medieval aspect, not necessarily the romance.